decentraland/adr/content/ADR-110-realm-description.md

 When `protocol: "v3"` is currently the only valid and implemented version of comms.

-- When `fixedAdapter` is provided, it means the client will connect to the provided adapter, there is no clustering process involved.
+- Providing `fixedAdapter` means the client will connect to the given adapter, and no clustering process is involved.
 The available adapters can be found at [ADR-180](/adr/ADR-180)

   ```json
   {